Veterans and Assisted Living: A Comprehensive Guide

 VA Health Benefits

-VA Health Benefits cover some long-term care services for eligible veterans.
-Some of these services can even be received in an assisted living community.
+VA Health Benefits cover some long-term care services for eligible veterans, including services available in assisted living communities.

 Who Qualifies for VA Benefits for Assisted Living?